-B. Federal Programs for Which Complaints Can Be Filed
+B. Programs for Which Complaints Can Be Filed

-A complaint may be filed regarding any alleged incident of fraud, waste, mismanagement and misuse of funds designated for any program operated by the Richmond County School System, including, but not limited to, the following programs operated or supported by Federal or State funds:
+A Complaint may be filed regarding any alleged incident of fraud, waste, mismanagement and misuse of funds designated for any program operated by the School System, including, but not limited to, all programs operated or supported by Federal or State funds: Title I, Part A; Title I, Part C; Title I, Part A; Title III, Part A; Title VI, Part B; the McKinney-Vento Act; School Improvement 1003(a) and 1003(g) (SIG); and IDEA.